-In October 2021, Genentech exercised the first of its two expansion options to add an additional collaboration program and paid to the Company an expansion fee of \$10.0 million in November 2021.
-Genentech also elected for the Company to perform discovery and optimisation services for a targeting arm, and the Company received an additional payment of \$1.0 million for additional research services.
-The Company accounted for this as a continuation of an existing contract as the customer decided to purchase additional goods and services contemplated in the original contract, and as such, the additional arrangement consideration of \$11.0 million received upon the option exercises together with the amount originally allocated to the expansion option material right of \$3.5 million is allocated to the underlying goods and services associated with the expansion option.
+In October 2021 and June 2022, respectively, Genentech exercised the first and second expansion options to add additional collaboration programs and paid to the Company expansion fees of \$10.0 million for each option.
+For the first expansion option, Genentech also elected for the Company to perform discovery and optimisation services for a targeting arm, and the Company received an additional payment of \$1.0 million for additional research services.
+The Company accounted for each expansion option, including the option to a targeting arm for the first expansion option, as a continuation of an existing contract as the customer decided to purchase additional goods and services contemplated in the original contract.
+For the first expansion option, the additional arrangement consideration of \$11.0 million received upon the option exercises and the \$3.5 million originally allocated to the first expansion option is allocated to the underlying goods and services associated with the expansion option.
 The arrangement consideration was allocated to the separately identifiable components underlying the expansion option on the same basis as the initial allocation of the Genentech Collaboration Agreement.
-In December 2022, the Targeting Arm achieved specified criteria in accordance with the research plan and therefore the Company updated its estimate of variable consideration to include an additional \$2.0 million.
+In December 2022, the targeting arm achieved specified criteria in accordance with the research plan and therefore the Company updated its estimate of variable consideration to include an additional \$2.0 million.
 The Company allocated the additional \$2.0 million entirely to the expansion option collaboration program and targeting arm services.
-The Company will recognise amounts allocated to the expansion option collaboration program and targeting arm services as the underlying services are performed by reference to the stage of completion at the end of the reporting period using a proportional performance model over the period of service of approximately two to three years using input-based measurements.
+For the second expansion option, the additional arrangement consideration of \$10.0 million received pursuant to the option exercise together with the \$3.5 million originally allocated to the second expansion option is allocated to the separately identifiable components associated with the second expansion option on the same basis as the initial allocation of the Genentech Collaboration Agreement.
+The Company will recognise amounts allocated to the expansion option collaboration programs and targeting arm services as the underlying services are performed by reference to the stage of completion at the end of the reporting period using a proportional performance model over the period of service of approximately two to three years for each program using input-based measurements.
 The amounts allocated to the material rights underlying the expansion option are recorded as deferred revenue and the Company will commence revenue recognition upon exercise of or upon expiry of the respective option.